photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 You need to explicitly [specify the directories](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes) you want to use on your NAS device, since PhotoPrism can't see files in folders that have not been shared.
 This is an important security feature and allows for a flexible configuration without having to change any other variables.

 !!! tldr ""
-    Which path names you need to configure for the *originals*, *storage*, and *database* volumes depends on your NAS device and its configuration.
+    The volume mount paths to configure depend on your NAS device and its configuration.
 As on most operating systems, `.` can be used to specify a path relative to the application directory.
-So if you keep the defaults, all files will be in the internal application folder that Portainer creates when you add a new stack.
+So if you keep the default settings, all files will be in the internal application folder that Portainer creates when you add a new stack.

 ##### Database #####